ooni/probe-cli/docs/design/dd-003-step-by-step.md

 ```

 It's completely opaque to you what the dialer could or could not do.
 To
-understand this, you need to read the content of the config.
+understand, you need to read the content of the config.
 The matter
 becomes even more complex if that config is not just declared in the
 codebase but is actually code generated, as happens with urlgetter, which
 generates a Config for netx.